Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: One-chiral-sector-dominated absolute equilibrium and turbulence states

-EMHD equation formally involves only the magnetic field.
-This model corresponds to the small electron skin depth $d_e\ll 1$ limit of the more general case (which we will discuss later) and is relevant to helicons or whistler waves in solid conductor (including neutron star's solid crust), atmosphere etc \citep[see, e.g.,][and references therein]{BiskampETC99,GaltierBhattacharjee03}.
+EMHD equation formally involves only the magnetic field and may be called pure magneto-dynamics.
+This fluid model corresponds to the small electron skin depth $d_e\ll 1$ limit of the more general case, which we will discuss later, and is relevant to helicons or whistler waves in solid conductor, including neutron star's solid crust, atmosphere etc \citep[see, e.g.,][and references therein]{BiskampETC99,GaltierBhattacharjee03}.
 Note that $\bm{B}$ is ``frozen in'', by definition, to the electron fluid velocity $\bm{u_e}=-\nabla\times\bm{B}$.
 Rugged invariants are magnetic energy and helicity:

 The two chiral sectors of the AE spectral densities ({\it c.f.}, \S\ref{sec:hae}) of energy and helicity are then